dekuNukem/joyAnalog/README.md

 * Board size 2.5 x 4.1 cm, or 1 x 1.6 inch.

 Both present themselves to PC as a USB serial port, so no special drivers are needed.
 Simply connect the button and joystick test points to the headers to allow the joycon be controlled from a PC.
 Details and tutorials to come after I got my Switch.

+## NintenDAC Python library

+I also wrote a simple python3 library for NintenDAC mini, an example is provided, and I'll finish up the documentation in the coming days.

+## Twitch Plays Nintendo Switch

+I dug up and reused a portion of my old code for TwitchPlaysPokemonX.